The BRRRR Strategy – How To Scale In Real Estate

 1) Buy Rentals

 “The best investment on earth is earth.” – Louis Glickman

 I’ve got a patient that I see a couple of times a year.
 He has over 65 four-plex units and is constantly on the look out for more bargains.
 Once he found out that I was interested in learning about real estate, he turned into one of the best teachers that I could ever find…especially free of charge!

 The last time he was in, he brought a list he’d made of the recent properties that had sold along with each of their purchase prices.
 He pointed to two of them and started laughing at the amount that was paid stating, “they’ll never be able to make their money back.”
 A few other choice words were said that I’ll leave out.

 The bottom line is that when purchasing real estate to invest, the most important part is what you buy it for.
 My patient has always stressed that you “make money when you buy.”

 If you don’t have much experience, I encourage you to find someone to mentor you.
 You’ll be amazed at how willing they’ll be to teach you what you need to know.

 The letter “B” in the BRRRR strategy stands for “buy.”
 Again, this first step in the process may very well serve as the critical point that determines the outcome of an investment.

-The key is to purchase an undervalued property that has some upside potential.
+The key is to purchase an undervalued property that has some upside potential (must do your due diligence).
 It’s important to know how to analyze properties and work with real estate numbers.

 - calculating rehab costs